Jandini/Jandini/README.md

 ---
 ###### Year 2022
-# .NET template for console application
+# Janda.Go

-[Janda.Go](https://github.com/Jandini/Janda.Go) provides startup console application with dependency injection, logging, and configuration.
+[Janda.Go](https://github.com/Jandini/Janda.Go) provides .NET template for console application with dependency injection, logging, and configuration.
 The template is available as [Nuget package](https://www.nuget.org/packages/Janda.Go) that can be accessed directly using `dotnet new install Janda.Go` command.

 Key features: